 |

-Here is the Jupyter notebook that will be shown in class.
-It shows how a superposition of sinusoidal functions can be used to construct a square wave.
+Here is the Jupyter notebook that will be shown in class this week.
+It shows how a superposition of sinusoidal functions at discrete frequencies can be used to construct a square wave.
 Here is an html copy of the Jupyter notebook.

 |